Students applying to New York Medical College through the Early Decision Program must meet the following requirements:

 Physics, 2 semesters or equivalent, with labs

 English, 2 semesters or equivalent (or successful completion of the English requirements of your undergraduate institution)

 Important note about the Biochemistry requirement

-The Medical College Admission Test (MCAT) must be taken between January 2014 and July 2016.
-MCAT scores from tests taken prior to January 2014 will not be accepted.
+The Medical College Admission Test (MCAT) must be taken between January 2016 and July 2018.